 Some students may receive grants and scholarships to help pay for college.
 Unlike loans, scholarships and grants do not have to be paid back.

-In 2021, Middlesex County College awarded 5,444 need-based scholarships to students, giving away total of $23,236,466 to help students with financial need cover the cost of school.
+In 2022, Middlesex County College awarded 5,444 need-based scholarships to students, giving away total of $23.2 million to help students with financial need cover the cost of school.

 The net price of college is the actual cost of attending a school for one year.
 Net cost is calculated by subtracting any scholarships, grants or other aid that does not need to be paid back from the total cost.
 Student loans are not part of the calculation, because they need to be repaid.

 Now that we have a sense of the total estimated costs for Middlesex County College students, we can subtract the average financial aid package to find the estimated net cost.
 Net cost can vary depending on a students’ need and the financial aid award received.

 When considering whether a school fits your budget, it is important to consider the estimated net cost, not just the sticker price of tuition.
 Often, schools with the highest tuition also offer the most generous aid packages, so estimate your net cost before eliminating a school because it does fit your budget.

 By substracting the average financial aid package from the estimated costs, we get a number that may make the cost of Middlesex County College seem more manageable.

 What will attending Middlesex County College really cost you?
 The answer depends on several factors.